Autodidac/AlmondEngine/README.md

 ## Acknowledgements
 This project was developed with the support of OpenAI's GPT-4, which provided valuable assistance in generating code and design ideas.

-We appreciate the power and capabilities of GPT-4 in aiding the creation of this project.
+I appreciate the power and capabilities of GPT-4 in aiding the creation of this project and others.